Andrea Agnelli: Legal issues

 On 20 January 2023, Agnelli was suspended for two years from holding office in Italian football as punishment for capital gain violations, amid the Plusvalenza scandal, which is related to the capital gains and false accounting, and the reopened Prisma case, which started in November 2021; a preliminary hearing for the Prisma case is scheduled for March 2023.
 Juventus were docked 15 points, which was unprecedented, and was harsher than the point deduction recommended by the FIGC prosecutor, who said that in the standings Juventus "must now finish behind Roma, outside the European competitions zone".
 Juventus denied any wrongdoing, and announced their intention to appeal against the FIGC's ruling to the Sport Guarantee Board of the Italian Olympic Committee, Italy's highest sporting court, which was made official on 30 January.
 Citing the Calciopoli unequal treatment, the club lawyers stated that the sentence "constitute a clear disparity of treatment against Juventus and its managers compared to any other company or member.
 We consider this to be a blatant injustice also for millions of fans, which we trust will soon be remedied in the next court."
 In a precedent case dating back to 2008 involving the 2004 budgets of Inter Milan and Milan, they were acquitted because "the fact does not constitute a crime", while Cesena were docked 3 points after repeated infrigiments of regulations in 2018; other cases resulted in fines.
 Controversy ensued when videos of Santoriello, Prisma prosecutor, mocking Juventus emerged.
 In a 2019 conference, he said: "I admit that I am a big Napoli fan and I hate Juventus.
 As a fan, the important thing is Napoli.
 As a prosecutor I am obviously anti-Juventus, against the thieves on the pitch, and (yet) I had to write case dismissed."
 This prompted a reaction from the Italian Sports Minister, Andrea Abodi, and former Juventus chairman Giovanni Cobolli Gigli.
+In a second FIGC trial, Agnelli was banned from Italian football for 16 more months and fined €60,000.